 An employer who provides employees with Christmas bonuses, there are some tax obligations and reporting requirements.
 The obligations depend on factors such as:

-- Whether employer provided giving tangible gifts or cash bonuses to employees
+- Whether the employer provided tangible gifts or cash bonuses to employees.

 As an employee, you’ll pay a higher tax upon receiving cash bonuses as the rate applies to your income.
 However, the government will tax a flat rate of 22% for bonuses of $1 million when you receive it separately from the paycheck.